django-security-tutorials/hands-on-web-security-slides/instructors/slides/slides.md

 # Wrap-up

 * Discuss each vulnerability
-* Lecture: advanced variants
+* An ounce of prevention
-* Questions
+* Resources
-* Acknowledgements
+* Questions / Acknowledgements

+Note:

+- Talk about each vulnerability
+- Talk about some best practices
+- Resources for future learning

 ---